Five-letter Words That End In D

 Q: What are some strategies for remembering less common five-letter words ending in "D"?

-A: Use mnemonics, associate the word with a vivid image or personal experience, and practice using it in sentences That's the whole idea..
+A: Use mnemonics, associate the word with a vivid image or personal experience, and practice using it in sentences The details matter here..

 Q: Are there any common prefixes or suffixes that can be added to these words?

-A: Yes, prefixes like "un-" (unsaid) or suffixes to create compound words (e.g., "oilfield") That's the part that actually makes a difference.
-Nothing fancy..
+A: Yes, prefixes like "un-" (unsaid) or suffixes to create compound words (e.g., "oilfield") Less friction, more output..

 Q: How can I improve my Scrabble score using five-letter words ending in "D"?